-Lightning Wallet is autonomous but is does not usually work alone since a special server called Olympus helps it with maintenance tasks.
+Lightning Wallet is mostly autonomous, but does not usually work alone.
+A special server called Olympus helps it with general maintenance tasks.

-Note: wallet nethier depends on nor ever shares any personally identifying information with Olympus and is designed to work perfectly fine even when server goes offline for an indeterminate periods of time.
+Note: the wallet does not depend on or ever shares any personally identifying information with Olympus and is designed to work perfectly fine even when the Olympus server goes offline for an indeterminate periods of time.

 Here is what Olympus server does:

-It provides an aggregate fiat prices collected by periodially polling a number of well known exchanges as well as current Bitcoin transaction fee rates which are taken directly from a local full Bitcoin node.
+It collects and provides an aggregate fiat price for Bitcoin (by periodially polling a number of well-known exchanges), as well as the current Bitcoin transaction fee rates which are taken directly from a local full Bitcoin node.
 Note: wallet caches this data locally so in case of Olympus going offline fiat prices will likely stay relevant for hours and Bitcoin fees never completely lose their relevance at all.

-Maintains a list of public Lightning nodes which a wallet uses to open payment channels.
-Note: Olympus only provides node search results while payment channel opening and management is done by Lightning Wallet in a completely autonomous manner.
+Maintains a list of public Lightning nodes which the wallet uses to open payment channels.
+Note: Olympus only provides node information - all payment channel management (including opening and closing of channels) is done entirely by the Lightning Wallet in a completely autonomous manner.

 Provides partial payment routes by traversing a graph of available payment channels.
-This relieves wallet of the burden of maintaining such a graph locally which may quickly become computationally infeasible for a phone app but this also introduces privacy implications which need clarifications:
+This relieves the wallet of some of the burden of maintaining such a graph locally, which may quickly become computationally infeasible for a mobile phone app, however this also introduces privacy implications which need clarifications:

 Wallet always asks for a partial route which starts at your peer’s node.
 This provides a plausible deniability since your peer may have many different wallets connected to it so there is no way for Olympus to tell for sure which exact wallet asks for a route.